Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Queue"

-Re-exports all named exports from the "effect/Queue" module as "Queue".
+Re-exports all named exports from the "effect/Queue" module as `Queue`.

 **Signature**